 Often depicted riding an elephant, Samantabhadra, with his calm dignity, specializes in performing devotional observances and in artistic, aesthetic expressions of the sacred.
 He also resolutely practices the Bodhisattva vow through accomplishing many varieties of helpful projects, each aimed at benefiting all beings and engaging the societal systems of the world.
 As a result, Samantabhadra can serve as a great encouragement and resource both for artists and for modern “engaged” Buddhism and its renewal of Buddhist societal ethics.
 He is often associated with practice and meditation in Buddhism.

 - There comes a moment when stabilizing our minds ensures that we do not break our vows.
-When we have focused on mindfulness and meditation, then discipline become the natural outcome as we return to and reflect on the value of emptiness and freedom.
-With the ultimate freedom the freedom of our minds giving rise to the qualities of virtue and wisdom.
+When we have focused on mindfulness and meditation, then discipline becomes the natural outcome as we return to and reflect on the value of emptiness and freedom.
+With the ultimate freedom, the freedom of our minds gives rise to the qualities of virtue and wisdom.
 It becomes easy to mistake remembrances as imagination when our imagination is the key to our not repeating mistakes and adhering to the correct path.